magorium/libmpdcpas/README.md

-Pascal native implmentation of libmpdclient
+Pascal native implementation of libmpdclient

 Status: work in progress